On the minimum spin period of accreting pulsars: The equilibrium period of accreting pulsars

 This field line intersects the star's surface at $\theta_{\rm c}$, which determines the border of the polar cap: $\sin^2\theta_{\rm c} = R/r_{\rm in}$.
 The ratio of the area of the two polar caps to the total area $A=4\pi R^2$ is

-In Fig.~\ref{fig:area}, we report this ratio as a function of the inner radius in terms of the star's radius.
-When the area of polar caps is a significant fraction of the total area, the pulsed fraction in the X-ray flux would be very small and no pulsations can be observed from the source.
-In the limit of $r_{\rm in}\rightarrow R_{\rm ISCO}=14.7\,\mathrm{km}$, $A_{\rm c}/A$ ratio is $0.57$.
+In Fig.~\ref{fig:area}, we display this ratio as a function of the inner radius in terms of the star's radius.
+When the area of polar caps is a significant fraction of the total area, the pulsed fraction in the X-ray flux is very small and no pulsations can be observed from the source.
+In the limit of $r_{\rm in}\rightarrow R_{\rm ISCO}=14.7\,\mathrm{km}$, the $A_{\rm c}/A$ ratio is $0.57$.